 Aris Papamarkakis is an autodidactic jewelry designer based in Greece.
 He designs his intricately beautiful pendants using specialized programs, and then sends off the files to Shapeways to have them printed.
 Papamarkasis says that his inspiration comes mainly from two different sources – nature and mathematical art.
 Stars, butterflies and flowers are some of the recurring motifs in his works.

 While his current pendants have been printed out using sintered nylon plastic (a strong and flexible polyamide material), he promises that he will soon be expanding his line to other materials like silver and gold.
 For now, you can buy his pendants at his online store.

-Link to the video on Vimeo.
+Link to the designer’s site.

-Hit the jump to see more illustrations.
+Hit the jump to see the rest of the illustrations.

 T-shirts and hoodies with artist Ruby Red’s wicked Iceman print, are now on sale at Nowhere Bad for a very limited time only.

 The most memorable superheroes are not just those with almost-supernatural powers or fantastic gadgets, but the ones with whom we empathize with the most.
 Comic book writers cleverly give these powerful beings wonderful origin stories, which not only lend them a touch of poignant vulnerability, but also justifiable reasons for their single-minded pursuit of justice.

 Khao Ho, an illustrator from San Francisco, California, created this minimalist poster series to show us that “despite the trials of our past, what we choose to do moving forward is much more important to us and the world we share.”